 These data destinations are available in Public Beta:

 The process is simple.
-We will guide you through it, and, when needed, ask you to provide your credentials and authorize the destination component.
+We will guide you through it, and, when needed, ask you to provide your credentials and authorize the data destination connector.

 This page contains information about the template.
 Click + Use Template again.